alialkhatib/alialkhatib.github.io/contact.md

 ---
 layout: shorty
-title: Contact
 ---

 You can [email me][email] if you'd like.
-I'm also on [twitter][tw], where my DMs should be open.
+I'm also on [twitter][tw], where my DMs are open.

+I'm [trying a thing][] where I make myself available for 30- & 45-minute blocks of time throughout the week.
+If you'd like to schedule a video chat, feel free to [claim a block][].

 I'm sure I'm on LinkedIn, Google+, Quora, and other sites.
 Don't try to send messages to any of those places; I'll never find them.

-I'm [trying a thing][] where I make myself available for 30- & 45-minute blocks of time throughout the week.
-If you'd like to schedule a video chat, feel free to [claim a block][].

 [trying a thing]: /blog/coffee-talk
   "Coffee Talk"